 Assessment Score Comments Protect the area 3 This is an important recreational space (open green space) within a built up neighbourhood, providing a playground for local children.
 The space is small, and surrounded by residential properties.
 There is no capacity to allow freedom camping while maintaining the recreational opportunities and visitor experience of an open green space and playground.
 Vehicles or camping may damage the grassed area.
 Protect Health and Safety 4 The playground on the reserve is set up to attract families with young children.
 Limited space within the reserve to manoeuvre a vehicle will pose a safety risk to other users of the reserve.
 Protect access 5 There is no off-street parking or formed access into this reserve.
-A concrete berm and footpaths runs along the edge of the grassed area by the road and vehicle access would require driving over the kerb, potentially causing damage.
-Vehicles parked on the narrow road, may block easy access of the surrounding roading network.
-Total Score 12
+A concrete berm and footpaths runs along the edge of the grassed area by the road and vehicle access would damage. parked on th e na rrow ro potentially ead, may blo network. · · Total Score 12